Skip to main content

 sudo apt-get install usbutils

-Identify Issues Based on Error Messages
+Identifying Issues Based on Errors

-• Below are common error messages:
+• Below are common errors:

 • OSError: [Errno 19] No such device